ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Dual Mode Visualization.md

 ![Pathway Topology Analysis Table](../../img/DualMode/metab_app_comparative_analysis_topology_table.png) <center>**Figure 62.** Pathway Topology Analysis Table</center>

-*Pathway View* plots the pathway view of the metabolisms that show up in the Metabolite Set Enrichment Analysis.
+*Pathway View* plots the pathway view of the metabolites that show up in the Metabolite Set Enrichment Analysis.
 It maps and renders the metabolite hits on relevant pathway graphs.
-This enables you to visualise the significant metabolites on pathway graphs of the respective metabolisms they belong to.
-You can select your metabolism of interest from the drop-down and click on *Plot*.
-This will plot the pathway view of the metabolism selected.
-You can also download the plot as a png by clicking onto the *Download Pathview Plot* button.
+This enables you to visualize the significant metabolites on pathway graphs of the respective metabolisms they belong to.
+You can select your metabolite of interest from the drop-down and click on *Plot*.
+This will plot the pathway view of the metabolite selected.
+You can also download the plot as a .png file by clicking onto the *Download Pathview Plot* button.

 ![Pathway View options](../../img/DualMode/metab_app_comparative_analysis_pathway_view_options.png) <center>**Figure 63.** Pathway View options</center>